-When women are able to migrate legally, they often take up positions at the lowest end of the economy, jobs that male migrants and female nationals refuse to do, such as work in the domestic and sex industries (Anderson 2000, Truong 1996) Therefore, even when they migrate through legal channels, women end up working in sectors in which they can easily become subject to discrimination and arbitrary employment terms, as well as abuses, exploitation and human trafficking (Zhyvytsya and Keil 2012, Anderson 2012).
+When women are able to migrate legally, they often take up positions at the lowest end of the economy, jobs that male migrants and female nationals refuse to do, such as work in the domestic and sex industries (Anderson 2000, Truong 1996).
+Therefore, even when they migrate through legal channels, women end up working in sectors in which they can easily become subject to discrimination and arbitrary employment terms, as well as abuses, exploitation and human trafficking (Zhyvytsya and Keil 2012, Anderson 2012).

 Gender also affects the industries both nationals and migrants end up working in.
-Men still form the majority in the information technology and scientific sectors, while women more often work in welfare and care professions, including education and health sectors, which are closer to traditional ‘women’s work’ (Morris 2009, True 2012).
+Men still form the majority of workers in the information technology and scientific sectors, while women more often work in welfare and care professions, including the education and health sectors, which are closer to traditional ‘women’s work’ (Morris 2009, True 2012).
 Since policy in receiving countries assumes a male migrant, these female-dominated sectors are only rarely open to official migration.
 Additionally, they tend to be marked by low wages, by absence of social services and by poor working conditions (Mantouvalou 2012, Lutz 2012).

 Since women have a lesser chance of migrating legally, they are more vulnerable to discrimination, abuse and violence than male migrants are in the migration process (Chammartin 2002).
 The policies of some receiving countries include bans and restrictions on female migration in order to ‘prevent’ women from falling into the hands of traffickers and smugglers (Adams 2003, Doezema 2010, Andrijasevic and Anderson 2009).
 Contrary to its intention, restrictive regulation often drives the migratory process further underground and forces women migrants into even more vulnerable positions, since it increases their need for assistance to migrate clandestinely (Chammartin 2002).
 For women, this trend of migration regulation and tightened border controls causes increased vulnerability to exploitation and abuse, and continuing inequality with men (Zhyvytsya and Keil 2012).

 Women migrants are already at a higher risk of exploitation during their migrant journey, due to being both a woman and a migrant.
 This risk is aggravated by policies limiting the forms of migration available to women, meaning their migratory journeys often include flight, trafficking and undocumented migration.
-While protecting women is at the forefront of the debate, especially with regard to trafficking (Adams 2003,Chapkins 2003), policy responses still adhere to male categories and the trafficking debate has failed to translate into a migration policy that takes the specific needs and rights of women into consideration and offer women-specific migration routes.
+While protecting women is at the forefront of the debate, especially with regard to trafficking (Adams 2003,Chapkins 2003), policy responses still adhere to male categories and the trafficking debate has failed to translate into a migration policy that takes the specific needs and rights of women into consideration and offers women-specific migration routes.
 This makes them more likely to utilise the services of smugglers and other intermediaries, and ultimately renders them more vulnerable to traffickers (Zhyvytsya and Keil 2012, Andrijasevic 2009, Costello 2015).

 Equally, once they have arrived in a receiving country, women’s immigration status often does not allow them to work legally.
 They are therefore forced to work in the informal sectors of the economy, where there is less regulation and protection.
 At the same time they are not considered active participants in the labour market by the state (Morris 2009).
 Such continuous exclusion then also leads to women being unable to claim residency or citizenship, as their ‘informal’ labour in the underground economy does not qualify them for residency in most countries (Calavita 2006).